ARRL

 Loomis Hamfest Scheduled for March 22

-Our next ARRL Sanctioned Section event will be the Loomis Hamfest in March 22 at the Historic Loomis Train Depot.
+All are welcome at our next ARRL Sanctioned Section event, the Loomis Hamfest, 7-11 am on Saturday, March 22, at the Historic Loomis Train Depot, 5775 Horseshoe Bar Rd, Loomis CA 95650.
+Please stop by and say hello at the ARRL Information Booth while you are there.
 Watch the Sierra Foothills Amateur Radio Club website https://www.w6ek.org/activities/hamfest for updates.

 =====================================================